Caring For You

 Discuss Your Legal Needs With An Experienced Attorney

-Collaborative law isn’t possible or appropriate in every case, but it might be right for you.
-If you’d like to better understand your legal options and learn how Akiona Law, PLLC can help, contact our office in Everett, Washington, to schedule an initial consultation.
-We offer honest and individualized representation during your time of crisis.
+Collaborative divorce isn’t possible or appropriate in every case, but it might be right for you.
+If you’d like to better understand your legal options and learn how Akiona Law, PLLC, can help, contact our office in Everett, Washington, to schedule an initial consultation.
+We offer honest and individualized representation to help guide you through divorce.
 You can reach out online or call 425-740-2209.